tanducmai/myportfolio/content/posts/python-naming-conventions.md

 await  | else     | if      | not      | while
 break  | except   | import  | or       | with
 class  | False    | in      | pass     | yield

+##### Use of Underscores

+With regards to naming conventions, names with leading underscores are intended to be private to a class, and names starting with double underscores may have special meaning, such as `__init__` or `__add__`.

+Therefore, avoid using names that start with double underscores.

 ##### Readability Matters